Eighth (and

 You come up 8 eighths short.

-That's why experienced buyers don't do 128 × 3.5g.
-They do 120–122 eighths at 3.5g and keep the rest for samples, personal, or loss buffer.
+That's why experienced buyers don't do 128 × 3.And 5g.
+Consider this: they do 120–122 eighths at 3.
+5g and keep the rest for samples, personal, or loss buffer.

 Common Mistakes / What Most People Get Wrong